Why Your Kitchen Sink Is Not Draining

 Hair Accumulation

 In bathroom sinks, hair is often the primary villain.
 It doesn't dissolve, it doesn't compress, and it tangles around anything else in the drain to form a dense, interlocking mat.
 Even short hair builds up over time.
 If you have long hair in the house, your bathroom sink drain has almost certainly been affected.
+Similar issues can occur in your bathroom drain.

 Kitchen Sink Grease Buildup